ryrob30/mobile-services.en/help/ios/configuration/json-config/json-config.md

     When the hits are enabled, the Adobe SDK backdates the session info hit to 1 second after the final hit in the previous session.
 This means that crash and session data will correlate with the correct date on which they occurred.
 One side effect is that the SDK might create a visit for the backdated hit.
 One hit is backdated on every new launch of the application.

+  * Minimum SDK version: 4.6

   >[!IMPORTANT]
   >
   >Backdated session hit information is sent in a session info server call, and additional server calls might apply.

-  * Minimum SDK version: 4.6

 * **batchLimit**

   Threshold for number of hits to be sent in consecutive calls.
 For example, if `batchLimit` is set to 10, each hit before the 10th hit will be stored in the queue.
 Once the 10th hit comes in, all 10 hits will be sent consecutively.

-  Remember the following information:

   * Default value is `0`, which means that batching is not enabled.
   * Requires `offlineEnabled = true`.